 I love working in our business because it is always refreshing to meet new people.
 The mix of office and wilderness is a perfect blend.
 I always hated leaving home to go to the office and now I do not have too.

-My passion is making woodcut prints of wildlife, cooking using the produce that we grow & spending time with Will bird watching.
+My passion is looking after our farm animals, cooking using the produce that we grow & spending time with Will walking and bird watching.
+I also love to travel but have become aware of the impact this have make on global warming.

 My quote is: Don't give up before the miracle happens!